garageScript/databases/README.md

 Wiki https://github.com/garageScript/databases/wiki

-If you have any questions or think anything was left out message us here: https://chat.c0d3.com/c0d3/channels/
+If you have any questions message us on our chat: https://chat.c0d3.com/c0d3/channels/

 __Sequelize credentials are in the chat for privacy__